maierfelix/Calc/README.md

    - [ ] Synchronization

 ## Todo:
-- [ ] Increase cell resize performance (Each resized cell causes massive performance loss)
+- [ ] Increase cell resize performance (Each resized cell causes massive performance loss) -> Only perform resize if in-view!

 ## Notes:
 - [ ] Speed is a core feature